meker12/commerce-channels.en/help/amazon-sales-channel/optional-ceiling-price.md

 - [Floor Price](./floor-price.md)
 - Optional Ceiling Price

-The automated ceiling price settings automatically protect your highest product price against the intelligent pricing rules.
-This allows the store owner to set a ceiling (highest price) for their intelligent pricing rules.
+The automated ceiling price settings automatically protect your highest product price against the intelligent pricing rules, enabling you to set a ceiling (highest price) for your intelligent pricing rules.

 ## Configure optional ceiling price